BlazingDB/blazing-notebooks-docs/docs/source/private_clusters/cluster/index.rst

     <img src="../../_static/images/autosuspend.png" alt="create_cluster"/>

-When you stop to use the cluster, after the auto-suspend time, the cluster will change the status from "Running" to "Stopping Cluster (Auto)"
+When you stop to use the cluster, after the auto-suspend time, the cluster will change the status from *"Running"* to *"Stopping Cluster (Auto)"*

 .. raw:: html

     <img src="../../_static/images/auto_suspend.png" alt="create_cluster"/>

-In each case, for manual and auto-suspend, after the proccess finish the status of the cluster will be "Stopped"
+In each case, for manual and auto-suspend, after the proccess finish the status of the cluster will be *"Stopped"*.

 .. raw:: html